Gantly History, Family Crest & Coats of Arms

 The surname Gantly was first found in Norfolk, where they held a family seat from ancient times.

-Important Dates for the Gantly family
+Early History of the Gantly family

 This web page shows only a small excerpt of our Gantly research.
 Another 170 words (12 lines of text) covering the years 1086, 1198, 1379, 1452, 1581, 1626, 1790, 1797, 1500 and 1854 are included under the topic Early Gantly History in all our PDF Extended History products and printed products wherever possible.

 Gantly Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gantly has been recorded under many different variations, including Cantlay, Cantley, Cantele, Cantelay, Cantuli, Cantlie, Gantlet, Gantley and many more.

 Early Notables of the Gantly family (pre 1700)